What Is Equity Financing?

 Common liquidity event 2: Initial public offering

 These regulations are complicated and detailed.
-When your company is at the brink of an IPO, be sure to get in touch with your accountant so you can be ready for the regulatory nightmare.
+So when your company is at the brink of an IPO, be sure to get in touch with your accountant so you can be ready for the regulatory nightmare.
 Once that’s sorted, you’re ready to go public.

 You’ll be able to issue shares when it’s a public company.
 For the investor, this presents an opportunity to convert their equity shares into cash.
 At this point, your investor may choose to cash out.

-Going public also presents you with an opportunity to bring a heaping pile of financing into your business as you issue shares to the public.
+Going public allows you to bring a heaping pile of financing into your business as you issue shares to the public.